Gradient-Guided Exploration of Generative Model's Latent Space for Controlled Iris Image Augmentations: Results

 \subsection{``Z'' or ``W'' StyleGAN Latent Space: Which One Is Better?}

-This work is agnostic to the type of generative decoder, until it is possible to formulate differentiable (with respect to the decoder's latent space) metrics assessing how close we are to the desired attribute's value.
-In this work we use StyleGAN2-ADA, which implements a ``mapping network'' translating random latent from the $\mathcal{\mathbf{Z}}$ space into the $\mathcal{\mathbf{W}}$.
-This architecture is suggested to offer an improved disentanglement between coarse and fine-grained image features \cite{karras2021alias}.
-Thus, a question arises: can we benefit from such enhanced feature disentanglement?
-Specifically, can $\mathcal{\mathbf{W}}$ be used to guide the synthesis process using gradients calculated with respect to $\mathcal{\mathbf{W}}$ vectors rather than $\mathcal{\mathbf{Z}}$ vectors?
-This subsection presents the experiments conducted to address this question.
+StyleGAN2-ADA, used in this study as an example generative model, employs two latent spaces: the input latent space $\mathcal{Z}$ and the intermediate latent space $\mathcal{W}$, where $\mathcal{Z}$ is transformed into $\mathcal{W}$ via the ``mapping network''.
+It is claimed that $\mathcal{W}$ offers an improved disentanglement between coarse and fine-grained image features \cite{karras2021alias}.
+In this work, we primarily focus on $\mathcal{W}$.
+However, we also compared results when traversing both latent spaces and observed no significant differences in the quality and the identity preservation of the generated samples.
+The main observation, however, was that traversing $\mathcal{W}$ allowed for faster convergence towards the desired target attribute.

-To evaluate whether traversing the space that hypothetically offers improved disentanglement of semantic attributes, we extended our analysis to the intermediate latent representation $\mathcal{W}$.
-However, our experiments did not show any substantial difference in the generated iris samples.
-The only notable difference observed was that images synthesized through traversal of the $\mathcal{W}$ space exhibited coarser iris textures compared to those generated from the $\mathcal{Z}$ space (see Figure~\ref{fig:z-w}).
 This confirms the hypothesis that gradient-based traversal of latent spaces is relatively robust against the structure of the latent space, and thus bodes well for generalization of this approach to a wide spectrum of generative decoders.